opendatasets1/UMD-OpenDataset/index.md

+This repository was created by students of the University of Maryland’s College of Information Science for the purpose of storing pre-production, production, and archival user guides created for the Open Dataset Project.
+The Open Dataset Project is intended to develop user guides for open source datasets available online for researchers at The College of Information Science and UMD as a whole.
+The user guides provide information about the dataset content; an analysis of the capabilities of the data source (e.g. the business content of the data sets, search tools, the extent of access to the data.); and end user documentation for understanding, accessing and using the datasets.

 Welcome to the landing page for the Open Dataset Repository.
 You can use this page to navigate to and access the different dataset user guides that are a part of the Open Dataset Project.
 Use the links in the list below to navigate to the guide that you want to access.

 Want to contribute to the repostiory.
 Click [here](./docs/contributing.md) to navigate to our contributing guide to learn more.